yakimovim/vscode-check-npm-updates/README.md

 # Check Updates of NPM Packages

 Visual Studio Code extensions that checks if all packages in `dependencies` and `devDependencies` sections of your `package.json` files are up to date.
 The extension makes this check in background and shows notifications if updates are required.
+The check will be repeated after predefined interval.

 ## Features